Welcome to NY's Premier Equine Osteopathic

 You wouldn't expect a hose to flow with kinks in its path, would you?

-As osteopaths, we find the "kinks"...in the smallest and most unlikely of places (within the craniosacral, musculoskeletal, and visceral systems) and through a high degree of anatomical knowledge and hands on techniques, are able to "unkink" the hose of health and healing so that every cell gets its chance to flourish in the mosaic of growth and healing.
+By using a high degree of anatomical knowledge and hands on techniques, an osteopath is able to "unkink the hose" of health and healing so that every cell gets its chance to flourish in the mosaic of living, growing, and healing.

 - Decrease in overall pain and inflammation responses